perry-mitchell/nextcloud-directory-sync/README.md

 | `SYNC_WAIT`       | `60`          | No        | Delay, in seconds, between sync attempts.         |

 There is also an example `.env.example` file, showing overrides.

+## Quirks

+### Unraid & Nextcloud database locks

+If you're using this to sync files on Unraid, you may encounter weird SQLite database lock issues if you try to use a volume on `/mnt/user/...`.
+Use `/mnt/cache` where possible to avoid this.

+### Nextcloud: Removing all files hangs

+If you sync a directory and delete all the files, you'll end up with a console message such as `All the files are going to be changed, asking the user`.
+The application will hang here permanently.
+Avoid this by creating a sync'd hidden file such as `.ncignore` (must be non-empty) and leave that in the directory at all times.